batteries-included/batteries-included/static/src/content/technical_design/major_parts_install.md

 - `control_server_web` is the web UI for everything in the control server binary.
 It's a status UI, an editing UI, and an opinionated portal to all the tools.
-- `kube_resources` is the code for templatizing the desired resource state in Kubernetes.
-So this contains the code that says current databse settings have an image version at `Foo,` create a Pod with image `Foo.`
 - `kube_services` is the code that runs every OTP genserver interacting with Kubernetes.
 So watching state and putting it into ETS, or pushing a snapshot or desired state to Kubernetes.
 - `common_core` is the code that's not dependent on `ecto_sql` or a running kubernetes cluster and might be used in Home or Control Server.
 Things like HTTP clients, Default configs, Ecto schemas,
+- `common_core/resources` is the code for templatizing the desired resource state in Kubernetes.
+So this contains the code that says current databse settings have an image version at `Foo,` create a Pod with image `Foo.`